pcraig3/fed-notes/src/pages/about.md

 ---
-title: "About (& FAQ)"
+title: "About"
-leadIn: "Everything you could possibly want to know."
+leadIn: "Also some <a href='#frequently-asked-questions'>Frequently Asked Questions</a>, as a bonus."
 metaDescription: "Federal Field Notes is a newsletter about digital transformation in Canada’s federal government."
 date: "2021-11-20"
 ---